Shanemack17/Basic-Network-Lab-Packet-Tracer/README.md

 end
 write memory
 ```
-✅ Interface configured successfully:
+✅ *Interface configured successfully:*
 ![Router Config](Router Config.png)

 ---

 ### 2. Configure the DHCP Service on the Router
-Create a DHCP pool, specify the network, default gateway, DNS server, and exclude a range of addresses:
+We create a DHCP pool so the router can automatically assign IP addresses to devices.
+We also exclude certain addresses (like the router’s own IP) so they aren’t handed out to clients.

 ```plaintext
 configure terminal
 ip dhcp pool LAB